earth surface processes team

 • stakeholder participation in sustainable land management (forest and agricultural areas)

-Selection of the 6 top publications that shows our work
+Selection of 6 publications in 2022 that give some idea of our research work

 research history